#docs #articles #best-practices

 We recommend you don’t make the paths too specific or deeper than, say, 3 levels.
 Otherwise, you’ll run into annoying mismatches when you move a feature around but can’t really rename the insight type to match.

-We prefer to use UpperCamelCase for the prefix components but lowerCamelCase for the last component because that matches how calls are made in most programming languages, inluding Swift and Kotlin.
-The convention there is that type names are uppercased but functions and parameters are lowercased.
+We prefer to use UpperCamelCase for the prefix components but lowerCamelCase for the last component because that matches how calls are made in most programming languages, including Swift and Kotlin.
+The convention there is that type names are upper case but functions and parameters are lower case.
 We feel this style looks more natural alongside other code, but you can of course use a different style, just be consistent with it!

 Distinguishing between views, actions and events